rohan-varma/rohan-varma.github.io/_posts/2018-2-19-Batch-Norm.md

 This means that if the incoming gradient at a certain element wasn’t already zero, it will be scaled by the input into this layer.
 The input in this layer is just the activations from the previous layer in our network.
 And as we discussed above, nearly all of those activations were zero.

 Therefore, nearly all of the gradients backpropagated through our network will be zero, and few weight updates, if any, will occur.
 In the final few layers of our network, this isn't as much of a problem.
-We have a strong gradient signal (i.e. $h_i - t$ in the example above) coming from the gradient of our loss function with respect to the outputs of our network (since it is early in learning, and our predictions are inaccurate).
+We have a strong gradient signal (i.e. $$h_i - t$$ in the example above) coming from the gradient of our loss function with respect to the outputs of our network (since it is early in learning, and our predictions are inaccurate).
 However, after we backpropagate this signal even a few layers, chances that the gradient is zeroed out become extremely high.

 In order to see if this is actually true, we can write out the backwards pass of our 20 layer network, and plot the gradients as we did with our activations.
 The following code computes the gradients using the expression given above, for all layers in our network: